Labor Breathing Made Easy With The Winner Flow Device

 Can I Use it With an Epidural?

 Yes - and ask your careprovider for lots of time for your body to do most of the work for you - it’s known as ‘passive descent’ or ‘laboring down’.
 When you start to feel that pressure build you can use the winner flow to support your pushing efforts especially if you are in a supported upright position with your epidural (yes you can request an upright position on the bed if you are well supported and have sensation in your legs).
 Learn more about position options with an epidural here.
-Personally I think there is huge benefit to using the Winner Flow with an epidural so you won’t end up doing that Hollywood style ‘purple pushing’ that reduces oxygen.
+There is huge benefit to using the Winner Flow with an epidural so you won’t end up doing that Hollywood style ‘purple pushing’ that reduces oxygen to your baby causing heart rate fluctuations that make providers nervous...
 Using the Winner Flow will ensure you and your baby have lots of oxygenated blood circulating.

 Gentle Cesarean